ibm-cloud-docs/netezza/data_lakehouse/querying_datalakehouse.md

 ```
 {: codeblock}

-You can see there are 589 tables from the datalake available in **mylake**.
+You can see there are 589 tables from the data lake available in **mylake**.

 ## 2. Connect to the database.
 {: #connectdlh_database}